 The helicopter and crew are dispatched to all medical aid calls within the District.
 Should a park visitor require medical assistance, the helicopter can land and provide direct medical care.
 In cases of severe injuries or remote locations, the helicopter can easily be configured into an air ambulance in order to convey injured persons to the appropriate hospital.
 Speed does matter in emergencies.
 From anywhere within the East Bay Regional Park District, our helicopter can deliver an injured person to the appropriate hospital and definitive medical care within eight minutes.

-Normal flight crew configuration includes a Volunteer Flight Medic to augment the flight crew.
-Volunteer Flight Medics may provide direct medical care to injured park visitors.
-Depending upon the severity of injury or incident location, the Medic will determine if further treatment or transport is needed.
+Normal flight crew configuration includes a Volunteer Flight Paramedic to augment the flight crew.
+Volunteer Flight paramedics may provide direct medical care to injured park visitors.
+Depending upon the severity of injury or incident location, the parmedic will determine if further treatment or transport is needed.

-Volunteer Flight Medics are medical professionals with at least three years' experience as an ALS (Advanced Life Support) paramedic providers performing pre-hospital care and with accreditations such as ACLS, BTLS, PALS, PEPP, or PHTLS.
-Once selected, Volunteer Flight Medics will complete approximately 20 hours of aero-medical training and a field-training program.
-To obtain more information about this volunteer program and to apply, please contact Officer Joeseph Quiggle.
-Call 510-544-3013 or send a message via our online form.
+Volunteer Flight Paramedics are medical professionals with at least three years' experience as an ALS (Advanced Life Support) paramedic providers performing pre-hospital care and with accreditations such as ACLS, BTLS, PALS, PEPP, or PHTLS.
+Once selected, Volunteer Flight Paramedics will complete approximately 20 hours of aero-medical training and a field-training program.
+To obtain more information about this volunteer program and to apply, please contact Sergeant/Chief Pilot, Bill Probets.
+Call (510) 544-3011 or send a message via our online form.

 When not fighting crime, fires or saving lives, the District helicopters provide other valuable services as well.
 Protection of natural resources, wildlife surveys, global positioning satellite mapping flights, photographic missions, vegetation management surveys and land surveys are examples of just a few of the additional services provided.
 It is the unique perspective afforded by aerial over-flights that make the District Police helicopters such a valuable tool.

-The Investigations Unit is part of the Operations Division and is staffed with one sergeant and three detectives.
+The Investigations Unit is part of the Operations Division and is staffed with one sergeant and four detectives.
 This unit is responsible for conducting follow-up investigations on all crimes that occur within East Bay Regional Park District police jurisdiction.
 Investigations works closely with the Alameda and Contra Costa County District Attorneys Offices to obtain criminal filings and to pursue the prosecution of suspects who have been arrested.
 The detectives in this unit also work closely with their counterparts in other law enforcement agencies to ensure coordination of criminal investigations.
-For six months of the year, two additional officers are assigned through Investigations to work with officers from other Alameda County agencies on task forces investigating narcotics trafficking and serious sex offenders.
+One officer is also assigned to a task force for a 3 year rotation to assist in narcotics investigations.